GoPlausible/.github/profile/README.md

 ```
 ----

-***Since Plausible is totally decentralized, trustless and permission-less: Every Issuer has full authority of the created PLAUS, enforced by PLAUS smart contract.***
+***Since PLAUSIBLE protocol is totally decentralized, trustless and permission-less: Every Issuer has full authority of the created PLAUS, enforced by PLAUS smart contract.***

 ## GoPlausible API